djalbat/lively-cli/README.md

 </script>
 ```
-Note that the host can be dispensed with in `open()` method's second URL argument, only the relative `/reload` path needs to be given.
+Note that the host is dispensed with in `open()` method's second URL argument, only the relative `/reload` path needs to be given.

 ## Contact